 Third-Party Web Services

 Whitworth acknowledges the benefits that third-party web service providers can offer the campus community.
 However, use of these services must be both strategic and intentional.
 Whitworth reserves the right to terminate agreements that are not consistent with the needs of the university.

 * Use of the university logo is limited to official university pages and doesn't extend to course sites, personal sites, etc.

 The Digital Sign

-Whitworth’s digital sign, at the corner of Division and Hawthorne, helps to increase brand awareness and promote university events.
-The university communications office seeks to highlight select events and accolades that are relevant to the public.
+Whitworth's digital sign, at the corner of Division and Hawthorne, helps to increase brand awareness and promote university events.
+The marketing & communications office seeks to highlight select events and accolades that are relevant to the public.
 Here are examples of the types of messages we include on the digital sign: